 (2) references to colleges shall include colleges, societies, Permanent Private Halls, and other institutions designated by Council by regulation as being permitted to present candidates for matriculation;

 (3) references to breaches or alleged breaches are to breaches or alleged breaches of the Disciplinary Code under sections 2 and 3;

-(4) 'student' or 'students' means the student member or members of the University alleged to be in breach of the Disciplinary Code;
+(4) ‘student’ or ‘students’ means the student member or members of the University (as defined in section 1 (a)) alleged to be in breach of the Disciplinary Code;

 (5) where notice has to be given a specified number of ‘clear days’ before an interview or hearing, the day of receipt of the notice and the day of the interview or hearing shall be excluded from the calculation;